 Children that are ready to stay home are entirely comfortable and confident with the idea.
 If your child is expressing concern about the situation, they may not be prepared.
 A child that is ready will also be responsible and have a history of making sound judgment calls and following directions even when they are not promoted and reminded to do so.

-- Set a Plan
+- Set a Plan to upgrade the locks

 Set a plan for your child to follow when staying home alone.
 The first part of this plan should be creating a schedule.
 For example, if your child's bus drops them off by 3:15, require that they call you, or send a text, no later than 3:20 to let you know they made it home safely.
 Another essential part of this plan is establishing a don't-do list; this step is critical to a child's safety.